How to write a social media analytics report: a guide for agencies

 Here’s how to gather the analytics on different social media platforms:

 Open your profile and tap the Insights button.
 Alternatively, you can click the settings icon in the upper-right corner and select Insights.
 Instagram Insights can be split into three sections: content, activity, and audience.
 While you’re in the Insights section, gather impressions and engagement rates.
+When you're here, you can siphon off the data and make your very own Instagram Insights report using a tool or a simple spreadsheet.

 Facebook.
 To access Facebook Page Insights, first, open your Facebook Page.
 Then, navigate to the top menu and select Insights.
 If you can’t find Insights in the menu, click More to bring it up: you’ll be taken straight to your Overview.
 You’ll be able to access the Overview anytime by clicking it in the left-hand menu.